Tip Top (ice cream): History

-By 1960 the Company had expanded to such an extent that a parent company was formed, General Foods Corporation (NZ) Limited.
+In November 1962, Hayman and Malaghan opened the biggest and most technically advanced ice cream factory in the Southern Hemisphere, at Mount Wellington, Auckland.
+The Tip Top factory included staff houses and 20 acre of farm land overlooking the Southern Motorway and cost NZ$700,000.
+Prime Minister Keith Holyoake attended the opening ceremony.
 The Auckland Tip Top factory was originally a seasonal factory, which worked only to produce ice cream for the summer months.
 They sold for a shilling, and early innovations led to ice cream inventions like Topsy, Jelly Tip, FruJu and Ice Cream Sundaes.
 The commercial success of these products transformed the Mt Wellington site into a 24-hour, year-round operation.

-As demand grew over the years, 2 further plants were opened in Christchurch and Perth.
-In the year 1991 the Christchurch factory was specially designed to meet the stringent export requirements of the Japanese market.
+General Foods Corporation (NZ) merged with J. Wattie Canneries Ltd and Cropper-NRM to form Watties Industries Ltd in 1968.
+As demand grew over the years, further plants were opened in Christchurch and Perth.
+In 1991 the Christchurch factory was upgraded to meet the stringent export requirements of the Japanese market.

-In 1985 New Zealand supermodel Rachel Hunter appeared for the first time on television in an advertisement for Tip Top Trumpet in the year 1985, which also helped to launch her career.

 In April 1997 Heinz Watties sold Tip Top to a Western Australian food processor, Peters & Browne's Foods.
 This merger of Peters & Browne's and Tip Top created the largest independent ice cream business in the Southern Hemisphere with combined sales of $550 million.

 Four years later in June 2001, New Zealand's national dairy co-operative Fonterra bought Tip Top Ice Cream after purchasing the Peter and Browne's Foods Business.

-In 2007 the Christchurch Factory was closed with all production moving to Auckland.
+In 2007 the Christchurch factory was closed, with all production moving to Auckland.

-In 2019 Fonterra sold Tip Top for $380 million to UK-based company Froneri, a joint venture owned by Nestlé and PAI Partners, citing a conflict of interest between Fonterra being a dairy nutrition company and Tip Top being a confectionery business.
+In 2019 Fonterra sold Tip Top for $380 million to UK-based company Froneri, a joint venture owned by the Swiss Nestlé and the French PAI Partners, citing a conflict of interest between Fonterra being a dairy nutrition company and Tip Top being a confectionery business.

 In October 2022, Tip Top discontinued two flavours of ice cream including the Cookies & Cream flavour that had just won a national award in the previous month, to considerable public outcry in New Zealand.